-- Security: Cloud computing services offer security tools that are centrally managed.
-That frees up time and resources to keep up on ever-evolving threats to networks and data.
+Cloud computing services offer security tools that are centrally managed.
+That frees up time and resources to keep up with ever-evolving threats to networks and data.
 Cloud vendors also commonly ensure regular updates to their platforms, firmware, and applications to eliminate known vulnerabilities.

-What Are the Challenges of Cloud Computing to IoT?
+What Are the Challenges of Integrating Cloud Computing to IoT?